Nabi Musa: Jordanian period

 During the 1948 Arab-Israeli war, Jordan took over and eventually annexed the West Bank in 1950.
 The Jordanian authorities were aware of the potential of the Nabi Musa festival of stirring Palestinian nationalist feelings and riots, and immediately after the 1951 assassination of King Abdullah I by a Palestinian Arab connected to the powerful al-Husayni family, which were also the custodians of Nabi Musa, they suspended the mass gathering in Jerusalem and the procession, allowing only for the celebrations at the desert sanctuary to be held.

 1967 and aftermath

 After the 1967 Six-Day War, Israel occupied the West Bank.
 In 1987 the pilgrimage from Jerusalem to Nabi Musa was authorised again, but after the outbreak of the First Intifada in December, the festival was again prohibited.

 Since 1995, control over the tomb itself has been allocated to the Palestinian National Authority.

 After the Oslo Accords (1993, 1995), the Palestinian Authority took charge of organising the pilgrimage, but without any events taking place in Jerusalem.
 The festivities combine a nationalist and political, as well as a religious and traditional character.

 Between 1997 and 2000 the festival did take place, but after the September 2000 outbreak of the Second Intifada, Israeli authorities banned it again until it being renewed in 2007.

 Israeli settlement activity

-After 1967, Israel has constructed near Nabi Musa several Jewish settlements, in addition to tourist sites, using Nabi Musa-owned land:
+After 1967, Israel constructed several Israeli settlements in the West Bank near Nabi Musa, in addition to tourist sites, using Nabi Musa-owned land: